Weather for Perth

 All students who are in their 11th or 12th year of schooling must be involved in either:

-This means that most Year 10 students will return to school.
+This means that most Year 10 students return to school.
 Any student who does not wish to return to school will need to seek exemption by completing an Application for Exemption Form.

-Students may choose to complete a program in Years 11 and 12 that leads to employement, a traineeship or apprenticeship, TAFE or University.
+Students may choose to complete a program in Years 11 and 12 that leads to employment, a traineeship or apprenticeship, TAFE or University.